 All carers can ask for an assessment.
 We would encourage you to ask for a carers assessment as soon as possible so you can find out more about what we can do to support you.
 For more information and to find out how to get a carers assessment see our carers assessment page.

 GP surgeries across Wiltshire have carers registers and it is important to identify yourself as a carer so that you receive extra support and advice.
 Many run carers clinics which include a health check with a nurse, a longer appointment with a Carer Support Wiltshire worker and financial advice.
-GPs can also offer carers a prescription for ‘health breaks’ which will give them a break from caring and improve their physical and emotional health and well being.

 - Information Advice and Support

 - Benefits, Managing money and Paying for care

 - Training for Carers

 - Staying safe and planning for an emergency